 Q: How do I obtain parts for my NAD unit?

 Q: Where can I purchase a remote control for my NAD unit?

 A: To find a local service centre, and to order parts, including remote controls, please contact the NAD Distributor in your country, who can provide you with this information.
 Go to the "dealers" section on the web site and look up your country.
-For North America, please call 1-800-263-4641 and follow the prompts.
+In North America please call please call 1-800-263-4641 (United States), or 1-800-263-4666 (Canada).

 Q: Can I purchase the schematics for my NAD unit?

 A: We do not normally provide schematics, however, it MAY be possible to purchase service manual/schematics from our distributor for NAD electronics in your country.
 To locate your distributor, please check the NAD web site under the "dealers" section and contact the NAD Distributor in your country.